 \section{Methods}

 In this work, we use the simulated galaxy data from \sphinx{}, a suite of cosmological radiation-hydrodynamic simulations \citep{Rosdahl2018}. \sphinx{} leverages the adaptive mesh refinement code \ramsesrt{} \citep{Rosdahl2013,Teyssier2002} to simulate tens of thousands of galaxies in the epoch of reionization.
-The ISM is resolved down to $76$~co-moving~pc, corresponding to the physical resolution of $11$~pc at $z=6$.
+The ISM is resolved down to $76$~co-moving~pc, corresponding to a physical resolution of $11$~pc at $z=6$.
 The dark matter halos are resolved down to the atomic cooling threshold ($M_{\mathrm{vir}}\approx3\times10^7$~M$_{\odot}$).
-Hydrodynamics, non-equilibrium thermochemistry, and radiative transfer of Lyman continuum radiation (LyC; $\lambda < 912$\r{A}) are performed self-consistently on-the-fly, with subgrid implementations for gas cooling, star formation, metal enrichment, and feedback.
-The on-the-fly radiative emission and propagation of LyC photons make \sphinx{} an excellent model to accurately predict how \ha{} emission traces star formation in the simulated galaxies.
+Hydrodynamics, non-equilibrium thermochemistry, and radiative transfer of Lyman-continuum radiation (LyC; $\lambda < 912$\r{A}) are performed self-consistently on the fly, with subgrid implementations for gas cooling, star formation, metal enrichment, and feedback.
+The on-the-fly radiative emission and propagation of LyC photons make \sphinx{} an excellent model for accurately predicting how \ha{} emission traces star formation in the simulated galaxies.

-Our analysis is based on the data from the \sphinxtwenty{} Public Data Release, Version~1 \citep[SPDRv1;][]{Katz2023}. \sphinxtwenty{} is the largest simulation of the \sphinx{} suite, with a periodic box with volume of ($20$~cMpc)$^3$ simulated down to a redshift of $z=4.64$ \citep{Rosdahl2022}. \sphinxtwenty{} uses the \bpass{} stellar population synthesis (SPS) model \citep{Stanway18} that adopts a \cite{Kroupa01} IMF with an upper mass cutoff of 100~M$_{\odot}$ and a slope of $-1.3$ from $0.1$ to $0.5$~M$_{\odot}$ and $-2.35$ from $0.5$ to $100$~M$_{\odot}$.
+Our analysis is based on the data from the \sphinxtwenty{} Public Data Release, Version~1 \citep[SPDRv1;][]{Katz2023}. \sphinxtwenty{} is the largest simulation of the \sphinx{} suite, with a periodic box with volume of ($20$~cMpc)$^3$ simulated down to a redshift of $z=4.64$ \citep{Rosdahl2022}. \sphinxtwenty{} uses the \bpass{} stellar population synthesis (SPS) model \citep{Stanway18}, which adopts a \cite{Kroupa2001} IMF with an upper mass cutoff of 100~M$_{\odot}$ and a slope of $-1.3$ from $0.1$ to $0.5$~M$_{\odot}$ and $-2.35$ from $0.5$ to $100$~M$_{\odot}$.
 The intrinsic Balmer line luminosities are generated by interpolating the \cloudy{} v17.03 models \citep{Ferland2017} for gas cells that host stellar particles with unresolved Stromgren spheres, or by using the non-equilibrium ionizing fractions from the simulation otherwise.
-The equivalent widths are calculated by taking into account both the stellar and nebular continuum emission, generated as detailed in \citet{Katz2023}.
-Post-processing of line and continuum radiation, subject to absorption and scattering by dust, is carried out using the radiative transfer code \rascas{} \citep{Michel-Dansac2020} assuming the Small Magellanic Cloud (SMC) dust model from \citet{Michel-Dansac2020} (for details, see \citealp{Katz2023}).
+For each halo, the total intrinsic line emission is then the sum of the line luminosities of all gas cells within the virial radius of the halo.
+The equivalent widths are calculated by taking the stellar and nebular continuum emission into account, generated as detailed in \citet{Katz2023}.